 - BIO 181, BIO 201, BIO 201L, BIO 202, BIO 202L, BIO 205, BIO 205L, BIO 320 (18 units)

 - CHM 130L or CHM 151L (1 unit)

 - NTS 135 or any Human Nutrition course approved by advisor (3 units)

 - CU Liberal Studies (6 units) *

-All preprofessional requirement courses and liberal studies foundation and distribution courses must be completed with a "C" or better before entering the program.
+All preprofessional requirement courses and liberal studies foundation and distribution courses must be completed with a Grade of "C" or better before entering the program.
 However, students may apply to the program once 40 units of the pre-professional requirements are completed.